fullstackenviormentss/Cellular_Automata/Colonies/README.md

  - Colony (Colour e.g. Purple)
  - Strength (INT e.g. 10)
  - Health (INT e.g. 10)
- - Age (INT e.g. 3 Generations)
+ - Age (INT e.g. 30 Generations)
  - Sex (BOOL, e.g. true = female, false = male)
+ - Days since breeding (only for female) (INT e.g. 6 Generations)

 Each generation, these things happen:
- - If a female cell has a neighbouring male cell of the same colony, has a neightbouring cell that has nothing living in it, and has not bred for 10 generations (value may be edited in future), then place a new cell of age 0 in the / one of the blank neighbours.
+ - If a female cell has a neighbouring male cell of the same colony, has a neighbouring cell that has nothing living in it, and has not bred for 10* generations (value may be edited in future), then place a new cell of age 0 in the / one of the blank neighbours.
     + Each time a new cell is born, it inherits its mothers colony, health & strength and has a random chance of being either sex.